IPhone XR: Software

 The iPhone XR shipped with iOS 12 installed out of the box and is compatible with iOS versions up to and including iOS 18.
-It is not compatible with iOS 26, which was released in September 2025.
+Due to hardware limitations, it is not compatible with iOS 26, which was released on September 15, 2025.

-Controversy
+Reception

+Critical reviews

+TechRadar praised the iPhone XR's battery life, color options, and price while criticizing its camera and low-resolution display.

+Controversies

 Display

 Some online media outlets criticized the iPhone XR's display for having a low resolution and a low pixel per inch density, relative to other phones on the market at the time of release at the price point.
 However, other online media outlets ignored these concerns, saying that under normal use, users should not be able to discern the pixels.

 Power adapter and EarPods

 Apple, as part of an environmental initiative, removed the EarPods and power adapter from all new iPhone boxes starting in October 2020, including the iPhone XR.
 Apple claimed that removing these items will reduce e-waste and permit a smaller iPhone box, allowing more devices to be shipped simultaneously to decrease carbon footprint.
 Apple only included a USB-C to Lightning cable, which was compatible with increasingly prevalent USB-C charging sources, but incompatible with the previous (and then more common) USB-A power adapter that Apple included with its devices, leading to Apple recommending users who don't have a USB-C based charging source to use existing USB-A to Lightning cables or buying a USB-C power adapter separately.